Catsty-’cam’: playing Peeping Tom above Glenridding

 And me?
 What am I shooting now?
 That one, just

+down there.
 I’m trying to get my shadow in it too.

 I didn’t see if the helicopter removed the casualty